Statistical testing of random number generators and their improvement using randomness extraction: A Variety of Post-Processing Methods

-where $\mathrm{U}_m$ is the uniform distribution on $\{0,1\}^m$\@. \end{definition}
+where $\mathrm{U}_m$ is the uniform distribution on $\{0,1\}^m$\@. \end{Definition}

-A seeded extractor can be understood as a randomized function that maps a weakly random variable $X$ to a new variable $\mathsf{Ext_s}(X, S)$ that is (near-)perfectly random.
-Note that the seed may be $\epsilon_s$-perfect only, with additive error in the statistical distance above, i.e.\ $\epsilon \rightarrow \epsilon + \epsilon_s$ (see, for example, Appendix A from \cite{frauchiger4547true} for a proof)\@.
-Seeded extractors are a special case of a two-source extractor, which we define later in \Cref{def:2-extractor}.
+A seeded extractor can be understood as a randomised function that maps a weakly random variable $X$ to a new variable $\mathsf{Ext_s}(X, S)$ that is (near-)perfectly random.
+Note that the seed may be $\epsilon_s$-perfect only, with~an additive error in the statistical distance above, i.e.,\ $\epsilon \rightarrow \epsilon + \epsilon_s$ (see, for~example, Appendix A from~\cite{frauchiger4547true} for proof)\@.
+Seeded extractors are a special case of two-source extractors, which we define later in \Cref{def:2-extractor}.

-\begin{definition}[Strong seeded extractor] A \textit{strong} seeded randomness extractor is a function $\mathsf{Ext_s}: \{ 0,1\}^{n} \times \{0,1\}^{d} \rightarrow \{0,1\}^m$ such that
+\begin{Definition}[Strong seeded extractor] A \textit{strong} seeded randomness extractor is a function $\mathsf{Ext_s}: \{ 0,1\}^{n} \times \{0,1\}^{d} \rightarrow \{0,1\}^m$ such that

-where $[\cdot,\cdot]$ denotes the concatenation of random variables and $\mathrm{U}_m$ is the uniform variable on $\{0,1\}^m$\@. \end{definition} A strong seeded extractor is a randomized function that gives a (near-)uniform output, even when conditioned on the seed $S$ (the output is therefore independent of the seed)\@.
+where $[\cdot,\cdot]$ denotes the concatenation of random variables and $\mathrm{U}_m$ is the uniform variable on $\{0,1\}^m$\@. \end{Definition} A strong seeded extractor is a randomised function that gives a (near-)uniform output, even when conditioned on the seed $S$ (the output is therefore independent of the seed)\@.
 This has some interesting consequences, which we exploit to generate the large amounts of processed output needed for statistical testing.
-Specifically, $S$ can be re-used with different weak input random variables, allowing a single seed to be used in many extraction rounds.
-The step of seeded extraction (implemented using a strong seeded extractor) is shown in \Cref{fig:seeded}\@.
+Specifically, $S$ can be reused with different weak input random variables, allowing a single seed to be used in many extraction rounds.
+The set-up for seeded extraction (implemented using a strong seeded extractor) is shown in Figure~\ref{fig:seeded}\@.
 The initial output from the RNG is split into blocks $X_i$ for $i = 1, \ldots, n$ with a promise on each block's min-entropy (\Cref{def:block-min-ent})\@.